 Thus, regarding the cooking time, it can take as long as an hour or even much longer.
-There was a Catalan chef that used to cook his sofregit over a whole night, similar to the popular Egyptian Ful Mudammas cooked in the traditional slow way.
-Or you can make a quick sofregit in only fifteen minutes that nicely flavors a stew or a pasta dish.
+There was a Catalan chef who used to cook his sofregit over a whole night, similar to the popular Egyptian Ful Mudammas cooked in the traditional slow way.
+Or you can make a quick sofregit in only fifteen minutes that nicely flavor a stew or a pasta dish.

 Yields 1 1/2 to 2 cups

 - 4 tablespoons olive oil, use extra virgin olive oil or the best you can get